wazum/sluggi/README.md

 ![Sync badge](Documentation/sluggi_sync.png)

-- Per-page sync toggle – disable it for pages with manually crafted URLs
+- Per-record sync toggle – disable it for pages or records with manually crafted URLs
 - Child pages update recursively when a parent path changes
 - Redirects from old to new URL are created automatically via EXT:redirects
 - Works for any table with a slug field (news, events, custom records)